doubt72/heimdall/README.md

   in Javascript (see below).
 Can contain configuration code to affect the appearance and behavior of the visual.

-* `query module`: a.k.a., module: this is a Chef class that sets up queries and actions against something (like an external server) that is called from a Heimdall visual to retrieve the data it needs.
+* `query module`: a.k.a., module: this is a Ruby class that sets up queries and actions against something (like an external server) that is called from a Heimdall visual to retrieve the data it needs.